 Library & Learning Resources

 As a student at the MGH Institute of Health Professions, you have exclusive access to the same health care and medical information used by doctors and medical students at Massachusetts General Hospital and Harvard Medical School.
-MGH Institute Librarian Jessica Bell is available to help you in your research needs.
+MGH Institute Director of the Library and Instructional Design Jessica Bell, and Reference Librarian Amanda Tarbet are available to help you in your research needs.

 After Hours Help Desk at the Institute: Stationed in the 4th floor student lounge, a graduate assistant is available to help with course reserves, finding an article if the librarian is not available, etc. Stop by or call (617) 726-3172.
 The GA is available Sundays 11:00 a.m.–4:00 p.m.